EONRaider/Arp-Spoofer/README.md

 ## Usage
 ```
-arpspoof.py [-h] (--attackermac MAC | --disassociate) --gatemac MAC --targetmac MAC
+arpspoof.py [-h] [-i INTERFACE] [--attackermac MAC] [--gatemac MAC]
+                   [--targetmac MAC] [--gateip IP] [--interval TIME]
+                   [--disassociate]
-            --gateip IP --targetip IP interface
+                   IP

 Execute ARP Cache Poisoning attacks (a.k.a "ARP Spoofing") on local networks.

 positional arguments:
-  interface          Interface on the attacker machine to send packets from.
+  TARGET_IP                    IP address currently assigned to the target.

 optional arguments:
   -h, --help            show this help message and exit
+  -i INTERFACE, --interface INTERFACE
+                        Interface on the attacker machine to send packets
+                        from.
+  --attackermac MAC     MAC address of the NIC from which the attacker machine
+                        will send the spoofed ARP packets.
   --gatemac MAC         MAC address of the NIC associated to the gateway.
   --targetmac MAC       MAC address of the NIC associated to the target.
   --gateip IP           IP address currently assigned to the gateway.
-  --targetip IP      IP address currently assigned to the target.
-  --interval TIME    Time in between each transmission of spoofed ARP packets
+  --interval TIME       Time in between each transmission of spoofed ARP
-                     (defaults to 0.5 seconds).
+                        packets (defaults to 0.5 seconds).
-  --disassociate     Execute a disassociation attack in which a randomized MAC
+  --disassociate        Execute a disassociation attack in which a randomized
-                     address is set for the attacker machine, effectively making
+                        MAC address is set for the attacker machine,
-                     the target host send packets to a non-existent gateway.
+                        effectively making the target host send packets to a
+                        non-existent gateway.
 ```